The Ultimate Calorie Calculator for Flexible Dieting

 Final Note

-Although yes, I do believe this is the most accurate calorie calculator on the internet (I built it with that in mind), there are some things a calculator can’t calculate for such as genetics and the massive variances in individual’s NEAT.
+Although yes, I do believe this is the most accurate diet calorie calculator on the internet (I built it with that in mind), there are some things a calculator can’t calculate for such as genetics and the massive variances in an individual’s NEAT.

-Take this number as a start point rather than an absolute and monitor your progress.
 If the data you are tracking (such as weight and/or bodypart measurements and/or gym performance) shows that you are progressing towards your goal and you’re progressing visually, then there’s no need to change.

-If your progress stalls and you reach a plateau?
 Simply make the relevant adjustment to your calories up or down until you are moving in the right direction.

-If this calculator was helpful, please share it with your friends on FB, Twitter, Instagram or wherever you hang out on the interwebz.
+If this free macro calculator was helpful, please share it with your friends on FB, Twitter, Instagram or wherever you hang out on the interwebz.
 I’d love your feedback on the calculator down below in the comments section too so feel free to start a conversation.